rexrainbow/phaser3-rex-notes/docs/docs/textplayer.md

     - `parser.delimiters` : Delimiters of tag.
 Default value is `'[]'`.
     - `parser.comment` : Start word of a comment line.
 Default value is `'//'`.
         - `null`, or `false` : No comment line.
+- `images` : Configuration of images.
+- `sprites` : Configuration of sprites.
+    - `sprites.createCallback` :
+        - `'sprite'` : Create sprite game object.
+Default behavior.
+        - `'image'` : Create image game object.
+        - Callback to return a game object
+            ```javascript
+            function(scene, textureKey, frameName) {
+                // return scene.add.sprite(0, 0, textureKey, frameName);
+            }
+            ```
+    - `sprites.fade` :
+        - `0` : No fade-in or fade-out when adding or removing a sprite.
+        - A number : Tint-fade-in or Tint-fade-out when adding or removing a sprite.
+Default value is `500`.
 - `sounds` : Configuration of sound effect, or background music.
     - `sounds.bgm.initial` : Initial music instance created by `scene.sound.add(key)` before starting playing content.
         - `undefined` : No initial music instance, default value.